 Azure DevOps Services

-This article is part of our effort to illuminate how we manage and protect your data and is intended for organization administrators and IT professionals who manage their project assets daily.
-It will be most useful to individuals who are already familiar with Azure DevOps and want to know more about how Microsoft protects the assets that are stored in Azure DevOps.
+This article is intended for organization administrators and IT professionals who manage their project assets daily.
+It will be most useful to individuals who are already familiar with Azure DevOps and want to know more about how Microsoft protects assets stored in Azure DevOps.

-Microsoft is committed to ensuring that your projects remain safe and secure, without exception.
+Microsoft helps to ensure that your projects remain safe and secure, without exception.
 When stored in Azure DevOps, your projects benefit from multiple layers of security and governance technologies, operational practices, and compliance policies.
-We enforce data privacy and integrity both at rest and in transit.
+Microsoft enforces data privacy and integrity both at rest and in transit.

-As we look at the broader landscape of threats facing Azure DevOps customers, they boil down to four basic categories: data availability, service availability, service security, and data privacy.
-We will investigate each of these categories to explore specific threats and explain what Azure DevOps does to address them through both the technology that we use and the way we put it into practice.
-However, we will first describe how data is stored and how Azure DevOps manages access to your data.
+The threats you face boil down to four basic categories: data availability, service availability, service security, and data privacy.
+This article explores specific threats within each category, and explains what Azure DevOps does to address them.
+First, the article describes how data is stored and how Azure DevOps manages access to your data.

-Because proper data protection also requires active engagement of customer administrators and users, we also discuss steps you should take to protect your project assets from unauthorized disclosure and tampering.
-Much of this has to do with being explicit about granting permissions to user access points in order to have confidence that only the right people are accessing data within Azure DevOps.
+Because proper data protection also requires the active engagement of administrators and users, you need to know steps you should take to protect your project assets from unauthorized disclosure and tampering.
+You need to be explicit about granting permissions to user access points in order to have confidence that only the right people are accessing data within Azure DevOps.

-Regardless of your approach, you should consider all data potentially "at risk" no matter where it is or how it is being used; this is true for both data in the cloud as well as data stored in a private data center.
-Thus, it is important to classify your data, its sensitivity / risk horizon, and the damage it could do if it is compromised.
-You should also categorize your data relative to an overall information security management policy.
+Whatever your approach, you should consider all data potentially "at risk", no matter where it is or how it is being used.
+This is true for both data in the cloud as well as data stored in a private datacenter.
+Thus, it's important to classify your data, its sensitivity and risk, and the damage it might do if it's compromised.
+Also, categorize your data relative to an overall information security management policy.

 Built on Azure

 Azure DevOps Services uses Azure Storage as the primary repository for service metadata and customer data.
-Depending on the type of data and the storage and retrieval needs, we use Azure Blob (binary large objects) storage and Azure SQL data storage.
-To provide a seamless experience, we work hard to abstract these details from the end user.
-However, to discuss the details surrounding Azure DevOps approach to data protection, some background in these elements is important.
+Depending on the type of data and the storage and retrieval needs, Azure DevOps Services uses Azure Blob Storage (for binary large objects) and Azure SQL data storage.
+To understand the Azure DevOps Services approach to data protection, some background on these elements is important.

-Azure Blob storage is generally used to store large chunks of unstructured data.
-All projects use the Azure Blob storage service.
-This data includes potentially sensitive or private information such as the contents of source files and the attachments on work items.
+Azure Blob Storage stores large chunks of unstructured data.
+All projects use the Azure Blob Storage service.
+This data includes potentially sensitive or private information, such as the contents of source files and the attachments on work items.
 For most projects, the majority of storage in use is this type of unstructured blob storage.
-For more information, see documentation on Azure Blob Storage.
+For more information, see Azure Blob Storage.

-Azure SQL database storage is used to store the structured and transactional aspects of your organization, including project metadata, the versioned source control history, and work item details.
-Database storage gives you fast access to the important elements of your project and provides indexes into the blob storage to look up files and attachments.
-For more information, see documentation on Azure SQL Database.
+Azure SQL Database storage stores the structured and transactional aspects of your organization, including project metadata, the versioned source control history, and work item details.
+Database storage gives you fast access to the important elements of your project, and provides indexes into the blob storage to look up files and attachments.
+For more information, see Azure SQL Database.

-Azure DevOps Services leverages many of the Azure storage features to ensure data availability in the case of hardware failure, service disruption, or region disaster.
+Azure DevOps Services uses many of the Azure Storage features to ensure data availability in the case of hardware failure, service disruption, or region disaster.
 Additionally, the Azure DevOps team follows procedures to protect data from accidental or malicious deletion.

-- There is an inherent delta measured in minutes when we replicate your data between the primary and secondary region
+- There's an inherent delta, measured in minutes, when Microsoft replicates your data between the primary and secondary region.

-- Fail over to the secondary region is a decision that we must make centrally as it impacts all customers on the affected scale unit.
-Except in extreme circumstances, we’ll opt to not fail over so that customer data is not lost
+- Failover to the secondary region is a decision that Microsoft must make centrally, as it affects all customers on the affected scale unit.
+Except in extreme circumstances, Microsoft opts to not fail over so that customer data isn't lost.

-- Azure DevOps offers a 99.9% uptime SLA guarantee and will refund portion of the monthly charges if we miss the SLA in a specific month
+- Azure DevOps offers a 99.9 percent uptime SLA guarantee, and refunds a portion of the monthly charges if that SLA is missed in a specific month.

-- Because there is only one region in Brazil, customer data in Brazil is replicated to South Central US for disaster recovery purposes
+- Because there is only one region in Brazil, customer data in Brazil is replicated to the South Central US region for disaster recovery purposes.

 Practice is critical